 What size moving container do I need for a five-room home?

 You need two 16-foot PODS containers for a five-bedroom home.
 PODS is the top-rated moving container company and includes a 10% discount for Move.org readers.
-For five-room houses, the average PODS discount shakes out to more than $600.
+For five-room houses, the average PODS discount shakes out to around $600.

 Other container companies recommend anywhere from two 16-foot containers to seven 7-foot moving cubes: